beeware/Python-iOS-template/README.rst

 Alternatively, you could use a library like `toga`_ that provides a cross-platform widget toolkit that supports iOS.

-Regardless of whether you use Toga, or you write an application natively,  the templte project will try to instantiate a ``UIApplicationMain`` instance, using a class named ``PythonAppDelegate`` as the App delegate.
+Regardless of whether you use Toga, or you write an application natively, the template project will try to instantiate a ``UIApplicationMain`` instance, using a class named ``PythonAppDelegate`` as the App delegate.
 If a class of that name can't be instantiated, the error raised will be logged, and the Python interpreter will be shut down.